Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

-Itinerary of a WP geodesic $g$ in Teichm\"{u}ller space refers to the list of short curves (curves with length less than a sufficiently small $\epsilon>0$), the time intervals along $g$ over which each curve is short and the order in which these intervals appear along $g$.
+The itinerary of a WP geodesic $g$ in the Teichm\"{u}ller space refers to the list of short curves (curves with length less than a sufficiently small $\epsilon>0$), the time intervals along $g$ that each curve is short and the order that these intervals appear along $g$.

 In this section we present our results on the control of length-functions and twist parameters along WP geodesics with narrow end invariant.